alshival/gpt-discord-bot/README.md

 So that the bot can respond, it must be running on a machine such as a cloud server, a PC or laptop, or even a raspberry pi in your bedroom (hint for students on a budget).

-You'll need a python installation (suggestion for students: get jupyterlab too)
+You'll need a python installation (suggestion for students: get jupyterlab too) and an [openAi API key](https://platform.openai.com/account/api-keys).

 ### Step 1
 Create a Discord account if you haven't already done so.